zanllp/sd-webui-infinite-image-browsing/README.md

 - Hold down the Ctrl, Shift, or Cmd key to select multiple items.
   - Supported multi-select operations include: delete, move, copy, pack download, add tags, remove tags, move to another folder, copy to another folder, drag and drop.
   - You can keep the multi-select state by clicking the "Keep Multi-Select" button in the lower right corner, allowing you to perform multiple operations on the selected file collection conveniently.
+- Drag-and-drop into folders and safer move/copy (continue on error).

 ### 🆚 image comparison (similar to Imgsli)
 - Provides a side-by-side comparison of two images.
 - Provides a comparison of image generation information at the same time.

+### 🧠 Topic/Tag Analysis
+- Tag relationship graph visualization for topic clusters.

 ### 🌐 Multilingual Support
 - Currently supports Simplified Chinese/Traditional Chinese/English/German.